Keam History, Family Crest & Coats of Arms

 - Mr. Samuel Keam, (b.
 1855), aged 21, Cornish farm Labourer departing on 23rd September 1876 aboard the ship "Hurunui" arriving in Wellington, New Zealand on 18th February 1877

-- Mark L. Keam, American Democrat politician, Delegate to Democratic National Convention from Virginia, 2008
+- Mark L. Keam, American Democratic Party politician, Delegate to Democratic National Convention from Virginia, 2008

 - Mark Lee Keam (b.
 1966), member of the Virginia House of Delegates